antonsaga/azure-defender-sentinel-lab/day-1-setup/README.md

-# Day 1 – Azure Defender for Cloud Setup
+# Azure Defender for Cloud Setup

-# Objective
+# Goal
-Set up a basic Azure environment and onboard a Windows virtual machine into Microsoft Defender for Cloud to establish baseline security visibility.
+Set up a basic Azure environment and onboard a Windows Server virtual machine into Microsoft Defender for Cloud to establish baseline security visibility.

 # What was done
 - Created an Azure resource group and virtual network